Blotch3D/Blotch3D/readme.md

 small to matter.
 But if you repeatedly do it to the same matrix, it will eventually become noticeable.
-Try changing your math so that a new matrix is created from scratch each frame, or at least created every several hundred frames.
+Try changing your math so that a new matrix is created from scratch each frame, or at least created every several hundred frames (to reduce CPU usage).
 For example, let's say you want to slightly rotate a sprite every frame by the same amount.
-You can either create a new rotation matrix from scratch every frame from a simple float scalar angle value you are regularly incrementing, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
-The former method is more precise, but the latter is less CPU intensive because creating a rotation matrix requires that transcendental functions be called, but multiplying existing matrices does not.
+You can either create a new rotation matrix from scratch every frame, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
+The former method is more precise but takes a lot more CPU, and latter is less CPU intensive but suffers from the eventual visible floating point innaccuracy.
 A good compromise is to use a combination of both, if possible.
-Specifically, multiply by a rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value.
+Specifically, multiply by the same rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value that you've been incrementing.

 Q: I'm using SetCameraToSprite to implement cockpit view, but when the sprite moves, the camera lags from the sprite's position.